Hormones and Chemical Coordination — CBSE Class 10 Biology Made Clear

 Functions:

-Too little GH in childhood leads to stunted growth.
+Too little GH during childhood causes stunted growth.

 Too much causes gigantism.